linuxserver/docker-ddclient/READMETEMPLATE.md

 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

 * `-p 1234` - the port(s)
 * `-v /config` - explain what lives here
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e TZ` - for timezone information *eg Europe/London, etc*

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it tvheadend-unstable /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it ddclient /bin/bash`.

 ### User / Group Identifiers